instana/instana-agent-docker/README.md

-## instana-agent-docker
+# Instana Agent Docker Images

-This repo contains the Dockerfiles relating to the various containers Instana supports.
+This repo contains the Dockerfiles relating to the various Instana agent containers.

- * dynamic - is the image used in the Helm chart and is suggested as the preferred image for a standard install.
+* [`dynamic`](./dynamic/) is the image used by default in the Helm chart and is suggested as the preferred image for a standard install; the `dynamic` image container a dynamic Instana agent, which is capable of updating itself automatically as new versions of its components are published.
- * static - the static image that contains all run-time dependencies ideal for network access restricted environments such as airgapped servers.
+* [`static`](./static/) is an image that contains all run-time dependencies ideal for network access restricted environments such as airgapped servers.
- * rhel - is the RHEL Atomic based image which is suggested for environments where a RHEL base image is required.

-## Building

-The agent docker images are built on agent-jenkins and updates are posted to the private #tech-agent-delivery channel in Slack.
-Ask SRE for access to that channel if needed.

-The QA team automatically builds PRs in [GCP Cloudbuild](https://console.cloud.google.com/cloud-build/builds?folder=&organizationId=&project=instana-qa) and the (eventually) built images land on [GCP GCR](https://gcr.io/instana-qa/github.com/instana/instana-agent-docker) for testing.
-Merges to master then get built on ops-jenkins again.
+For more information on dynamic and static agents, refer to the [Instana Host Agent Types](https://www.instana.com/docs/setup_and_manage/host_agent#host-agent-types) documentation.